 Match the bead the nearest color range using the Detailed Color Groups section of the DAACS Color Book.
+It is advised to view the bead in close proximity to a light source when identifying the color since patination and wear can often obscure bead color.
 If the bead is eroded, dull, or lightly patinated, wet the surface of the bead before trying to determine color.

-1.11 End Treatment
+1.11 END TREATMENT